Eldoggy01/SimpleCinemaRoomRestService/README.md

 /stats  - handles POST requests with URL parameters.
-If the URL parameters contain a password key with a super_secret value, return the movie theatre statistics in the following format:
+Returns the movie theatre statistics in the following format:
 {
     "current_income": 0,